-The subject corridor traverses a mixture of state, county, private timber, rural residential, farm, grazing, and private lands.
+The subject corridor traverses a mixture of private and public owned lands.
+Mostly rural residential, grazing and private forest lands.
+Line traverses the Seattle Cedar River Watershed.

 A letter will be sent by mail to notify landowners in proximity to the project transmission lines prior to vegetation control activities.
 Personal contact along with door hangers may also be employed to notify landowners.
 The Prescription / Cut Sheets will be modified as needed based on input received during the project.
 A listing of current Landowner Agreements along the ROW can be found in Section 2.4 of the attached Checklist.